FHA Multifamily Loans: A Complete Guide by Rod Khleif

 What is an FHA Multifamily Loan?

 While FHA loans to buy multifamily properties don’t directly come from the government, they are insured by the FHA, which reduces risk for lenders and allows them to offer favorable loan terms.
+This makes it a desirable multifamily financing.

 Key Features of FHA Multifamily Loans:

-• Down Payment as Low as 3.5% – Compared to conventional loans, which often require 20-25% down, an FHA loan for multifamily property requires as little as 3.5% down for qualified borrowers.
+• Down Payment as Low as 3.5%: Compared to conventional loans, which often require 20-25% down, an FHA loan for multifamily property requires as little as 3.5% down for qualified borrowers.

-• Fixed-Rate Mortgages Available – Borrowers can choose from 15-year or 30-year fixed-rate mortgages, offering stability in payments.
+• Fixed-Rate Mortgages Available: Borrowers can choose from 15-year or 30-year fixed-rate mortgages, offering stability in payments.

-• Lower Interest Rates – FHA-backed loans often come with lower interest rates than conventional loans.
+• Lower Interest Rates: FHA backed loans often come with lower interest rates than conventional loans.

-• Flexible Credit Score Requirements – FHA loans are available to borrowers with credit scores as low as 580.
+• Flexible Credit Score Requirements: FHA loans are available to borrowers with credit scores as low as 580.

-• Higher Loan Limits – The FHA loan limits for multifamily properties vary by location but are higher than those for single-family homes.
+• Higher Loan Limits: The FHA loan limits for multifamily properties vary by location but are higher than those for single-family homes.

-• Seller Concessions – Sellers can contribute up to 6% of the purchase price toward closing costs, reducing upfront expenses for buyers.
+• Seller Concessions: Sellers can contribute up to 6% of the purchase price toward closing costs, reducing upfront expenses for buyers.

 FHA Multifamily Loan Requirements